nlp-uoregon/trankit/README.md

 ```
 pip install trankit
 ```
 The command would install Trankit and all dependent packages automatically.
+Note that, due to [this issue](https://github.com/nlp-uoregon/trankit/issues/3) relating to `adapter-transformers`, users may need to uninstall `transformers` before installing trankit.

 #### From source
 ```